 Access to the data should be limited to the staff who are responsible for maintaining your test and trace records.
 You will also need to ensure that the information is kept securely which means storing paper documents out of sight and in locked cupboards or rooms.
 If the records are to be kept on computer then you should ensure that the files are password protected and knowledge of those passwords restricted on a need to know basis.

 Test and trace records should be kept for no longer than 21 days in accordance with current government guidelines, at which point they will need to be securely disposed of or deleted.
 This should be done in a way that makes the information irretrievable, for example by permanently deleting electronic files and shredding any paper documents.

-If you need further information on collecting and maintaining test and trace data records then please see the latest government guidelines or read the Information Commissioner’s Office (ICO) guidance, available here.
+If you need further information on collecting and maintaining test and trace data records then please see the latest government guidelines or visit Information Commissioner’s Office (ICO) website for guidance.

 Quick Enquiry Form